preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/publishing-apps/publishing-65/templates/index.rst

-Templates for Publishing Apps
+Templates for publishing apps
 ================================

-Here you can work with templates for Publishing Apps.
+Here you can work with templates for publishing apps.

 .. image:: publishing-templates-612.png

 To edit a template, click the name - to delete, click the dust bin.
 When you edit a template, all options that are described below are available.

-Creating a new Publishing App template
+Creating a new publishing app template
 ****************************************
 To create a new template, do the following: